Royal Saudi Air Force

-The Royal Saudi Air Force (RSAF; الْقُوَّاتُ الْجَوِّيَّةُ الْمَلَكِيَّةْ ٱلسُّعُوْدِيَّة) is the aviation branch of the Saudi Arabian Armed Forces.
+The Royal Saudi Air Force (RSAF) (Note: (القوات الجوية الملكية السعودية)) is the air force of Saudi Arabia and one of the principal branches of the Saudi Arabian Armed Forces.
+Its origins date to 1916, when the Hejaz Air Force was established during World War I. It operates alongside the Royal Saudi Air Defense Forces, a separate service responsible for air defense.

 The Royal Saudi Air Force currently has wings, squadrons, and a special forces unit dedicated to combat search and rescue.

-The RSAF has developed from a largely defensive military force into one with an advanced offensive capability, and maintains the second largest fleet of F-15 Eagles after the USAF.
+It has developed from a largely defensive military force into one with an advanced offensive capability, beginning in the 1990s with the acquisition of laser-guided bombs and unguided bombs.

-The backbone of the RSAF is currently the F-15 Eagle, with the Panavia Tornado also forming a major component.
-The Tornado and many other aircraft were delivered under the Al Yamamah contracts with British Aerospace (now BAE Systems).
+The backbone of the RSAF is the F-15 family, including the advanced F-15SA variant; it maintains the second largest fleet of F-15 Eagles after the U.S. Air Force.
+The RSAF also operates the Eurofighter Typhoon, acquired under the Al-Salam agreement with BAE Systems.
+Many earlier aircraft were delivered under the Al-Yamamah contracts with British Aerospace (now BAE Systems).

-The RSAF ordered various weapons in the 1990s, including Sea Eagle anti-ship missiles, laser-guided bombs and gravity bombs.
-Al-Salam, a successor to the Al Yamamah agreement will see 48 Eurofighter Typhoons delivered by BAE.

 History

 "The Saudi pilots training in Italy 1935"—a scene from 'Our Eagles', one of four video wall shows made for the Royal Saudi Air Force Museum.

 The Royal Saudi Air Force was formed in the mid-1920s with British assistance from the remains of the Hejaz Air Force.
-It was initially equipped with Westland Wapiti IIA general purpose aircraft flown by pilots who had served Ali of Hejaz but had been pardoned by the Saudi king.
+It was initially equipped with Westland Wapiti IIA general purpose aircraft flown by pilots who had served Ali of Hejaz but had been pardoned by the King Abdulaziz.